Supply Chain Finance: Who wins?

-For the buyer or seller, a major investment is in Working Capital which includes supplier payments and customer financing.
+- For the buyer or seller, one of their biggest investments is in Working Capital which includes supplier payments and customer financing.
 If SCF lowers the cost of this investment or increases the flexibility of providing it, buyers and sellers can win.

-Operationally, companies can win with improved supply chain relationships.
+- Operationally, companies can win with improved SC relationships.
 For suppliers to classify a buyer as a priority customer, and so deliver way beyond the contracted levels of service, their experience on how and when they are paid is an important consideration.
-At the other end of the scale, delay and uncertainty over when a supplier will receive its cash can lead to poor service, delayed deliveries and even to a supplier failure.
+At the other end of the scale, delay and uncertainty over when a supplier will receive payment can lead to poor service, delayed deliveries and even a supplier failure.

-Logistics providers can win by increasing their scope of service by offering inventory finance, injecting liquidity into the Supply Chain.
+- Logistics providers can win by increasing their scope of service by offering inventory finance, injecting liquidity into the SC.

-Banks have become major providers of funds and platforms for SCF, some providing integrated finance and platform solutions, while others provide funds to the SCF platform providers, described in the next section.
+- Banks have become major providers of funds and platforms for SCF, some providing integrated finance and platform solutions, while others provide funds to the SCF platform providers.

-There are an emerging group of new entrants with alternative financial backing, sometimes built on non-bank funding models, such as peer lending and crowd funding.
+- There is an emerging group of new entrants with alternative financial backing, sometimes built on non-bank funding models, such as peer lending and crowd funding.
 These are also often linked to or are part of a platform or hub offering.

-So there may be many winners - to find out more, take a look at Financing the End-to-end Supply Chain, by Simon Templar, Charles Findlay, and Erik Hofmann.
-The book provides a detailed introduction to supply chain finance, demonstrating the importance of the strategic relationship between the physical supply of goods and services and the associated financial flows.
+So, there may be many winners.
+To find out more, take a look at Financing the End-to-end Supply Chain.
+This book, updated in 2020, provides a detailed introduction to SCF, demonstrating the importance of the strategic relationship between the physical supply of goods and services and the associated financial flows.